 Corporate Central Welcomes ALM & Investment Analyst, Lynda Vice

 MILWAUKEE, WI – May 17, 2021 – Corporate Central is proud to announce, and welcome, Lynda Vice as an ALM & Investment Analyst.
-Vice’s primary role will be performing analysis for current and potential members.
+Vice’s primary role will be performing balance sheet analysis for current and potential members.
 She will help manage investment accounting programs and provide support and consulting to member credit unions on the ALM programs.
 Additionally, Vice will provide economic, market, and sector analysis; support sales of investment and loan products; aid member security safekeeping and assist with monthly reporting for the Board and Asset Liability Committee (ALCO).

 Vice spent the last ten years of her career working as a Controller at a community bank in Alaska.
 She attended both the University of Alaska and University of Phoenix, graduating with a bachelor’s degree in Accounting.